geotrev/omdomdom/README.md

-# OmDomDom
+# 👾 OmDomDom

-OmDomDom eats your stringy HTML and outputs real HTML.

-**Features:**

-- Write HTML as a string.
-Get HTML.
-- Dynamically update your existing OmDomDom-rendered HTML.
-- Satisfies the hunger.
+OmDomDom renders HTML from strings, and can reconcile changes to those strings, updating nodes in-place. 🎉

+Issues and PRs welcome.

 ## Install